TharsoRech/Establishment_Administrator_React/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+WebApp using react to management a application of GiftCards.
+With TypeScript,AuthGuard,JwtToken,save jwt token in cookies,Middlewares,UseSate,UseEffect and other tools.

 ## Available Scripts